danielcaz2200/TodoList/README.md

 # todo_list
-A todolist using vanilla JS.
+A todolist using vanilla JS and bootstrap CSS.